Best Dog Friendly Hikes Kananaskis

 Park Pass: Don’t forget the Kananaskis Conservation Pass before starting your hike ($15 per day or $90 per season).
 You can shop at Kananaskis Country visitor centers or online for added convenience.

-See also Best Dog Friendly Duvet Covers
+See also Dog Friendly Resorts Hilton Head

 Parking: Visitors may park at the Upper Kananaskis Lake Day Use Area.
 No additional parking required.